EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 11/10

-1. Bob. licenses for web site tutorials and other matieral.
+1. Bob. licenses for web site tutorials and other material.
 Resolution: decide on license or lack of license for reuse.

+2. Aki.
+Documentation reordering, splitting and other big changes.

-2. Phil Price is in town and has a time series decomposition model.
+3. Phil Price is in town and has a time series decomposition model.
 I (Andrew) thought it could be fun to discuss, also this is an example of the sort of stat modeling discussion that we should be able to find a place for.

-3. Andrew.
+4. Andrew.
 Office space options and plans for new hires.

 11/02